Muria people: Sexuality and marriage

 The Muria embrace sexuality from a young age.
-Youths are sent to mixed-sex dormitories called ghotul, where they live in close quarters and are expected to engage in sexual activities, up to and including intercourse; this expectation does not extend to group sex, which is discouraged.
+Youths are sent to mixed-sex dormitories called ghotul, where they live in close quarters, and after turning 18 and 21 (for women and men, respectively) are expected to engage in sexual activities, up to and including intercourse; this expectation does not extend to group sex, which is discouraged.
 In some ghotul, adolescents are put in monogamous relationships; in others they are discouraged from becoming emotionally attached to their partners, and those who sleep together for more than three nights are punished.
 Although having privacy for intercourse is considered important, it is not deemed a necessity.

 Prior to engagement, Muria men may freely engage in sexual intercourse with their mother's brother's daughter or father's sister's daughter, while women may do the same with their father's sister's son or mother's brother's son.
 However, this is not allowed after betrothal.
 Women may freely grab each other's breasts or exchange sexually themed jokes, a custom which becomes more common as they get older.

 The Muria generally marry late and do not pay dowries.
 They are not allowed to marry from within their own clan, although a Muria man may marry his cousin.
 Cousin marriage is common, with Muria men often marrying their mother's brother's daughter or father's sister's daughter.